point-4ward/Home-Assistant/extras/readme_files/configuration.md

-Where the entry will take four lines or more, I use an include and place the include file in the config/ directory, in the subdirectory based on whether it is a 'core' element, an 'interface' element or whatever.
+Where the entry will take four lines or more, I use an !include and place the include file in the config/ directory, in the subdirectory based on whether it is a 'core' element, an 'interface' element or whatever.
 I use the exact name of the component for the include, eg:
 ```
 mqtt: !include config/components/mqtt.yaml
 ```